 - CUAG Downtown

-A poetic and powerful selection of works from Jin-me Yoon's first career survey
+Connecting you virtually to poetic and powerful works from Jin-me Yoon's first career survey

-Yoon’s recent works highlight the poetic and affective aspects of her practice.
-Prevalent themes include the interconnectedness of lives at different stages of existence: an infant that has become a young adult, parents in their twilight years, gestures of filial support, a sensitivity for spirituality and death, and nature understood as a global entity encompassing humanity.
+Yoon’s recent works highlight our interconnection at different stages of life: parents in their twilight years, gestures of filial support, a sensitivity for spirituality and death, and nature understood as a global entity encompassing humanity.

-The presence of the artist, her family and friends within the natural world adds emotional overtones to the works that complicate their cool, seemingly objective aesthetic.
-Yoon’s works underscore the importance of witnessing and attending to the entangled relations we have with one another.
+The presence of the artist, her family and friends in the works adds emotional overtones that complicate their cool, seemingly objective aesthetic.
+Yoon’s work underscores the importance of witnessing and attending to the entangled relations we have with one another.

 Jin-me Yoon is a Korean-born lens-based artist living and working in Vancouver, on the unceded unoccupied territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and Səl̓ílwətaɬ (Tsleil-Waututh) Nations.